No, President Donald Trump has not been good for comedy: An investigation

 In his first post-election special, Annihilation (2017), Patton Oswalt described the experience of getting blasted with a constant firehouse of comedy fodder as more overwhelming than professionally rewarding.
 (Previously, he’d scoffed at the idea that he should be thankful for the material he’d gotten out of George W. Bush’s presidency.)
 Other comedians, like Emily Heller and John Mulaney, also found ways to reap laughs from cleverly capturing the deluge of Trump news, rather than dwelling on the details.
 However, the late-night shows—which had been canonized since at least the early 1960s as where America turns for a comedic slant on the day’s news—didn’t have that luxury.

 Talk shows did their best to keep up with Trump’s destructive doings and random acts of doofery, often all focusing on the same four-alarm fires.
 With a sharp uptick in the number of people processing the day’s news in real time, though, racing to beat Twitterers to the punchline became harder than ever.
 Kellyanne Conway would invent the euphemism, “alternative facts”, or Trump would tweet the brain fart “covfefe,” and those moments would be mostly wrung dry of humor by airtime.
-As a result, anyone who delighted in the Stephen Colbert’s satirical Comedy Central series, forged in the Bush era, may have been disappointed to watch him and his fellow talk show hosts flail at punching up whatever already-bonkers thing the president said or did that day.
+As a result, anyone who delighted in Stephen Colbert’s satirical Comedy Central series, forged in the Bush era, may have been disappointed to watch him and his fellow talk show hosts flail at punching up whatever already-bonkers thing the president said or did that day.

 Over the years, the impulse to find out-of-the-box ways to cover Trump on talk shows would take the writers to some truly strange places.
 It just seems utterly macabre, for instance, to lightly riff on Trump’s secret police when the headline of the moment is HOLY CRAP!
 TRUMP ACTUALLY HAS SECRET POLICE!